liv7c/devblog/src/blog/how-to-use-jq-with-curl.md

 Let’s switch things up!
 Many APIs include a large amount of data that we may not be interested in.
 Let’s use the [swapi API](https://swapi.py4e.com/documentation) to explore a more complex dataset.

-If we retrieve the Star Wars characters using the [the API's people endpoint](https://swapi.py4e.com/api/people/), we’ll see that the output puts all the characters in a `results` key.
+If we retrieve the Star Wars characters using [the API's people endpoint](https://swapi.py4e.com/api/people/), we’ll see that the output puts all the characters in a `results` key.
 The top-level keys in the output JSON object include pagination data.

 To solely include the people, we can write: